Hob (folklore)

-A hob is a type of small mythological household spirit found in the north and midlands of England, but especially on the Anglo-Scottish border, according to traditional folklore of those regions.
+A hob is a type of small mythological household spirit found in the English Midlands, Northern England, and on the Anglo-Scottish border, according to traditional folklore of those regions.
 They could live inside the house or outdoors.
-They are said to work in farmyards and thus could be helpful; however, if offended they could become nuisances.
-The usual way to dispose of a hob was to give them a set of new clothing, the receiving of which would make the creature leave forever.
+They are said to work in farmyards and thus could be helpful; however if offended they could become nuisances.
+The usual way to dispose of hobs was to give them a set of new clothing, the receiving of which would make the creatures leave for ever.
 It could, however, be impossible to get rid of the worst hobs.

 Etymology

-"Hob" is a diminutive form of the name "Robin", which is itself a diminutive form of the name "Robert".
-"Hob" is sometimes a generic term given to a goblin, bogle or brownie.
-The name "Hob" became associated with the mythical creature as "a piece of rude familiarity to cover up uncertainty or fear"; essentially, calling a mystical creature after a common nickname was a way to make the concept less frightening, and the nickname eventually became the common term.
+‘Hob’ is a diminutive form of the name Robin, which is itself a diminutive form of the name Robert.

+Hob is sometimes a generic term given to a goblin, bogle or brownie.
+The name Hob became associated with the mythical creature as ‘a piece of rude familiarity to cover up uncertainty or fear’; essentially, calling a mystical creature by a common nickname was a way to make the concept less frightening and the nickname eventually became the common term.